-In the past 20 years this summary still stands as a piece of sense in a sea of rhetoric and exaggerated claims about the role of roads in the economy.
+In the past 30 years this summary still stands as a piece of sense in a sea of rhetoric and exaggerated claims about the role of roads in the economy.
 As the news of plans to complete Cape Town’s (in)famous ‘unfinished’ freeways make headlines, yet again, it’s worth revisiting four well-researched truths about traffic:

-- Roads generate traffic.
 The best metaphor for this research is of the fat man (traffic) with a tight belt (roads).
 Does adding a notch or two solve the fat problem?
 Does keeping the belt tight make the fat man more or less likely to stay fat?

 Loosening the ‘belt’ (adding more roads) does, for sure give some immediate relief.
 But in the long term road-building generates even more traffic and the early-year benefits are quickly eroded.
-We don’t have to look further than Hospital Bend to see how quickly gridlock has resumed after the supposed relief of the additional lanes built at great expense to the tax-payer.
+We don’t have to look further than Hospital Bend in Cape Town to see how quickly gridlock has resumed after the supposed relief of the additional lanes built at great expense to the tax-payer.

 Instead of thinking about fat men in tight belts, the metaphor transport planners use is that traffic is like water: It flows in pipes (roads).
-Improving the flow means diverting the water, into more and faster pipes (roads).
+Improving the flow means diverting the water into more and faster pipes (roads).
 But people are not water molecules.
 They are not the same.

 Public transport provision is a tricky, marginal business.
 It needs lots of people travelling on it to be viable.
 Public transport can quickly enter downward, or upward, spirals.
-In the upward spiral more people travelling mean that more buses are required, which means a more frequent service, which makes it more attractive to more people….and so on.
+In the upward spiral, more people travelling means that more buses are required, which means a more frequent service, which makes it more attractive to more people…and so on.
 In the downwards spiral the opposite becomes true.
 So road building and public transport are linked.
 And investing in roads reduces the viability of public transport.

 And yet still road building is a force to be reckoned with.
 The question is why?